mhgbrg/blk/README.md

 ## Requirements

-To use `blk` you need to have bash installed.
-The latest version is always recommended.
+To use `blk` you need to have `bash` installed.
+I would recommend updating to the latest version if you haven't.

 To block websites `blk` adds a line to the computer's hosts file that redirects the website to localhost.
-Depending on the permissions on your host file, you might need to run the script with `sudo`.
+Depending on the permissions on your hosts file, you might need to run the script with `sudo`.

 To use the `until` functionality you need to have the [`at`](http://manpages.ubuntu.com/manpages/xenial/en/man1/at.1.html) command installed and working.
 On macOS `at` is installed per default, but the `atrun` daemon is not running.
 To fix this, run `launchctl load -w /System/Library/LaunchDaemons/com.apple.atrun.plist` and restart your computer (see `man atrun` for more info).